jho44/funTimes/README.md

 ![](src/assets/demo.gif)

 ## Requirements
-  * Clone the repository and run `npm install` or  `yarn add` to set up your local environemnt.
-When you are finished with your solution, push to a new remote branch and email Kevin to let him know you are finished so your work can be reviewed.
+  * Fork and clone the repository, and run `npm install` or  `yarn add` to set up your local environemnt.
+When you are finished with your solution, email Kevin to let him know you are finished so your work can be reviewed.

   <br/>